MarijaStojchevska/Injective-Flow-for-Anomaly-Detection/README.md

 transformation, while the second row shows their corresponding reconstructions obtained by applying only the inverse bijective transformation.</i></div></p>

+We also tested the ability of our model to generate new images never seen in the training dataset.

 <p><div align="center"><img width="500" src="https://user-images.githubusercontent.com/18449614/173459774-567f1050-0977-452d-92ee-28b2e1af9f12.png"> </div><div align="center"><i>Figure 4.2: Example of newly generated digits using an injective model trained on 30,000
 MNIST training images.
 Above each image we show the depth of the injective map of the model that generates the displayed digits.</i></div></p>

 In contrast, we also noticed that the injective flow with deeper injective mappings becomes quite unstable in reconstructing outliers.
-Furthermore, we tested the discriminatory performance in anomaly detection of the model based on the MNIST dataset using seven different test sets, of which six were artificially created.
+We tested the discriminatory performance in anomaly detection of the model based on the MNIST dataset using seven different test sets, of which six were artificially created.
 Having concluded that the model has a remarkable ability to detect anomalies for handwritten digits, we proceeded